Conning Inc. Sells 46 Shares of MarketAxess Holdings Inc. (NASDAQ:MKTX)

-Conning Inc. reduced its stake in MarketAxess Holdings Inc. (NASDAQ:MKTX) by 8.5% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 497 shares of the financial services provider’s stock after selling 46 shares during the quarter.
-Conning Inc.’s holdings in MarketAxess were worth $247,000 at the end of the most recent quarter.
+Conning Inc. lessened its holdings in shares of MarketAxess Holdings Inc. (NASDAQ:MKTX) by 8.5% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 497 shares of the financial services provider’s stock after selling 46 shares during the period.
+Conning Inc.’s holdings in MarketAxess were worth $247,000 at the end of the most recent reporting period.

-A number of other hedge funds have also modified their holdings of the business.
-Toronto Dominion Bank lifted its position in shares of MarketAxess by 18.3% in the fourth quarter.
-Toronto Dominion Bank now owns 25,006 shares of the financial services provider’s stock valued at $14,264,000 after acquiring an additional 3,865 shares in the last quarter.
-Huntington National Bank boosted its stake in MarketAxess by 38.8% in the 4th quarter.
-Huntington National Bank now owns 111 shares of the financial services provider’s stock worth $64,000 after purchasing an additional 31 shares during the period.
-Forte Capital LLC ADV boosted its stake in MarketAxess by 1.6% in the 4th quarter.
-Forte Capital LLC ADV now owns 40,573 shares of the financial services provider’s stock worth $23,150,000 after purchasing an additional 633 shares during the period.
-Sumitomo Mitsui Trust Holdings Inc. boosted its stake in MarketAxess by 21.0% in the 4th quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 173,207 shares of the financial services provider’s stock worth $98,825,000 after purchasing an additional 30,008 shares during the period.
-Finally, Hyperion Asset Management Ltd boosted its stake in MarketAxess by 2.2% in the 4th quarter.
-Hyperion Asset Management Ltd now owns 35,448 shares of the financial services provider’s stock worth $20,225,000 after purchasing an additional 758 shares during the period.
-Institutional investors and hedge funds own 90.76% of the company’s stock.
+Other large investors have also made changes to their positions in the company.
+Toronto Dominion Bank increased its holdings in MarketAxess by 18.3% during the 4th quarter.
+Toronto Dominion Bank now owns 25,006 shares of the financial services provider’s stock valued at $14,264,000 after purchasing an additional 3,865 shares during the period.
+Huntington National Bank increased its holdings in MarketAxess by 38.8% during the 4th quarter.
+Huntington National Bank now owns 111 shares of the financial services provider’s stock valued at $64,000 after purchasing an additional 31 shares during the period.
+Forte Capital LLC ADV increased its holdings in MarketAxess by 1.6% during the 4th quarter.
+Forte Capital LLC ADV now owns 40,573 shares of the financial services provider’s stock valued at $23,150,000 after purchasing an additional 633 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc. increased its holdings in MarketAxess by 21.0% during the 4th quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 173,207 shares of the financial services provider’s stock valued at $98,825,000 after purchasing an additional 30,008 shares during the period.
+Finally, Hyperion Asset Management Ltd increased its holdings in MarketAxess by 2.2% during the 4th quarter.
+Hyperion Asset Management Ltd now owns 35,448 shares of the financial services provider’s stock valued at $20,225,000 after purchasing an additional 758 shares during the period.
+Institutional investors own 90.76% of the company’s stock.

-Several research analysts have weighed in on the company.
-Morgan Stanley dropped their price target on MarketAxess from $575.00 to $538.00 and set an “equal weight” rating for the company in a research note on Monday.
-Piper Sandler decreased their price objective on MarketAxess from $580.00 to $545.00 and set a “neutral” rating on the stock in a report on Tuesday, April 13th.
-Raymond James decreased their price objective on MarketAxess from $599.00 to $595.00 and set an “outperform” rating on the stock in a report on Tuesday, April 13th.
-Rosenblatt Securities decreased their price objective on MarketAxess from $640.00 to $625.00 and set a “buy” rating on the stock in a report on Thursday.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on MarketAxess from $558.00 to $545.00 and set a “hold” rating on the stock in a report on Thursday.
-Seven investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock has an average rating of “Hold” and an average target price of $570.67.

-MarketAxess (NASDAQ:MKTX) last released its quarterly earnings results on Thursday, April 22nd.
-The financial services provider reported $2.11 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $2.13 by ($0.02).
-MarketAxess had a net margin of 42.73% and a return on equity of 33.35%.
-The company had revenue of $195.50 million for the quarter, compared to analysts’ expectations of $195.06 million.
-During the same quarter in the previous year, the company posted $1.96 EPS.
-The business’s quarterly revenue was up 15.7% on a year-over-year basis.
-As a group, analysts anticipate that MarketAxess Holdings Inc. will post 7.75 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, May 26th.
-Shareholders of record on Wednesday, May 12th will be paid a $0.66 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, May 26th.
+Investors of record on Wednesday, May 12th will be issued a dividend of $0.66 per share.
 The ex-dividend date of this dividend is Tuesday, May 11th.
-This represents a $2.64 dividend on an annualized basis and a yield of 0.53%.
-MarketAxess’s payout ratio is 48.89%.
+This represents a $2.64 annualized dividend and a yield of 0.53%.
+MarketAxess’s payout ratio is presently 48.89%.

 MarketAxess Profile